 SECTION 11 - SPECIAL USE OF PVRA FACILITIES

 - The Board of Directors may from time to time schedule the use of Association facilities for special functions.
 Members may also schedule use of the Association facilities as specially authorized in the by-laws.
 Nonmembers whom own property in Pleasant Valley Subdivision may attend such functions as appropriate.

-- The Board of Directors can schedule and hold a reasonable number of "open house" events at the request of the membership committee.
-No more than three (3) such events can be held in any given operation season.
+- The Board of Directors can schedule and hold a reasonable number of "open house" events.

 - The Board of Directors can schedule "social activities" for the members of the Association.
-A Social Committee established by the Board of Directors will plan and recommend activities.
+The Events Chairperson will plan and recommend activities.
 The Membership Committee may propose combining "open" activities with planned social functions within the guidelines of Section 12, Part B. Any fees associated with social activities will be determined by the Board.